 Which of the following groups identifies you?

 The fourth group in this phase consists of those that find receiving help is hard to handle.
 How much can we be like this?
-God is an ever-present helper, with a heart to come alongside us in the midst of our struggles.
+God is an ever-present helper with a heart to come alongside us in the midst of our struggles.
 He is also very likely to bring people alongside us to support, strengthen and help.
 But how do we respond?
 We may have many objections to accepting help!
-(Luke 5:8) Perhaps we feel ashamed of our failures, think that we are meant to do it all ourselves, have allowed others to help us at some other time, and it has been a negative experience, or we have started feeling sorry for ourselves and have stopped truly wanting help.
-There really are many reasons for refusing help which might make sense to us in our mind; however, is it not sad though to watch someone suffer when you want to help them?
-God is clear, He is a helper, and He rejoices when we accept the help He makes available to us (Psalms 46:1).
-Godly people are very much the same desiring to help others.
-Think of it this way, when we allow others to help we give them cause for rejoicing!
+(Luke 5:8) Perhaps we feel ashamed of our failures, think that we are meant to do it all ourselves, have allowed others to help us at some other time, which turned into a negative experience, or we have started feeling sorry for ourselves and have stopped truly wanting help.
+There really are many reasons for refusing help that might make sense to us in our mind; however, is it not sad though to watch someone suffer when you want to help them?
+God is clear; He is a helper, and He rejoices when we accept the help He makes available to us (Psalms 46:1).
+Godly people are very much the same, desiring to help others.
+Think of it this way, when we allow others to help, we give them cause for rejoicing!
 (1 John 1:1-4.
 3 John 1:4) This is neither wrong nor selfish, but actually life-giving to all involved!
 Again, when we allow God to help us, we bring our heavenly Father joy!
 (Luke 15:10) (3)

-Nevertheless, those that desire to know Jesus will begin the cyclic process that will bring about their maturity in Christ.
+Nevertheless, those who desire to know Jesus will begin the cyclic process to bring about their maturity in Christ.
 Again, we start to know Jesus as we actively seek Him through practicing the Christian disciplines of meditating the Scriptures (John 14:21.
-1 Peter 2:1-3), fellowshipping in prayer (Hebrews 4:16) and ministering to others (Matthew 25:40).
+1 Peter 2:1-3), fellowshipping in prayer (Hebrews 4:16), and ministering to others (Matthew 25:40).